gr4vy/gr4vy-embed/packages/embed/README.md

 #### `transactionFailed`

-Returned when an api call fails to create a transaction.
+Returned when an api call fails to create a transaction, this would only be raised for a status code of 4xx or 5xx.

 ```json
 {